Tim-Mortier/CloudForAI-Assigment3/README.md

 # CloudForAI-Assigment3
 ## Overview

 This project is a machine learning prediction API built using FastAPI.
-The API allows users to make predictions using a pre-trained logistic regression model, trained on heart disease dataset (heart.csv).
+The API allows users to make predictions using a pre-trained logistic regression model, which is trained on the heart disease dataset (`heart.csv`).
+It also supports easy deployment using Docker for production-grade setups.

 ## Setup and Installation
 ### Prerequisites